Ravindra-kmr/cs6235-a1/README.md

+# Question:
+ Assignment 1: Alias Analysis

+Our goal is to do alias analysis of qTACoJava programs.

+Use Soot to write in Java one or more Java files which implement inter-procedural flow-insensitive context-insensitive may alias analysis.
+Your main analysis file should be called A1.java (it may invoke any supplementary java files you create or those provided by Soot).
+Say P.java contains a program to be analyzed in TACoJava form, and Q.txt contains a sequence of alias analysis queries.
+Say we obtain P.class by invoking javac on P.java.
+On invoking Soot on P.java, to perform alias analysis using A1.java (example invocation shown here), it is expected to answer the queries given in Q.txt.

+Your program should print a series of "Yes" or "No" (each in a new line) corresponding to each query in Q.txt.
+The order of your answers should match the order of the alias queries.

 # CS6235-A1
 Base repository for CS6235 A1 - a Soot-based Flow- and Context-Insensitive Interprocedural Alias Analysis of Java Programs, utilizing a Call Graph built on CHA.